-- Hygiene measures - Management of underlying dermatoses60 - Circumcision this has been reported to lead to the resolution of lesions62 (1, C) - Topical steroid preparations with or without added antibacterial agents e.g. Clobetasone butyrate with Nystatin and Oxytetracycline cream, applied once or twice daily.63 (2,D) - Antibacterial creams like mupirocin 2% ointment applied twice daily ^{64, 65, 66} (2, D) - Topical calcineurin inhibitors^{67, 68} (2,D) can be efficacious (pimecrolimus applied twice daily,).
-There is still concern about the risk of malignancy55 in case of continuous long-term use.
-Stinging after initial application may occur and can be minimised by use of emollients.
+- Hygiene measures - Management of underlying dermatoses - Circumcision-this has been reported to lead to the resolution of lesions (1,C) - Topical steroid preparations-with or without added antibacterial agents, for example Clobetasone butyrate with Nystatin and Oxytetracycline cream, applied once or twice daily.
+(2,D) - Antibacterial creams like mupirocin 2% ointment applied twice daily64-66 (2,D) - Topical calcineurin inhibitors (2,D) can be efficacious (pimecrolimus applied twice daily).
+There is still concern about the risk of malignancy in case of continuous long-term use.
+Stinging after initial application may occur and can be minimized by use of emollients.